LifeSmarts - About Us: Learn it. Live it.

 Students compete online in the areas of Consumer Rights and Responsibilities, Health and Safety, Personal Finance, Environment, and Technology.
 In Missouri, students and coaches may sign up now.

-The Varsity state winner will be invited to compete at the LifeSmarts National Competition to be held April 17-20 in Seattle, Washington.
+The Varsity state winner will be invited to compete at the LifeSmarts National Competition to be held April 9-12, 2016, in Denver, Colorado.
 The competition is free.
 The Missouri Family, Career, and Community Leaders of America (FCCLA) coordinates the program.